 Economic and Commercial Affairs Section/Swiss Business Hub India

-The Economic and Commercial Affairs Division of the Swiss Embassy, headed by Economic Counsellor Ms. Brigitte Bruhin, aims to promote and intensify the bilateral economic relations between Switzerland and India.
+The Economic Trade and Finance Section of the Swiss Embassy, headed by Mr. Florin Müller, promotes the bilateral economic and financial relations between Switzerland and India.

-Over the years, economic relations between Switzerland and India have become more and more comprehensive; rapidly evolving into a full-fledged partnership between two countries which are unequal in terms of size and economic structure but share a common commitment to actively take part in the globalizing world.
-Today, India is a priority country in the framework of Switzerland's Foreign Economic Strategy.
+Over the years, economic and financial relations between Switzerland and India have become more and more comprehensive; building economic and financial bridges, rapidly evolving into a full-fledged partnership between two countries which are unequal in terms of size and economic structure but share a common commitment to actively take part in the globalizing world.
+Today, India is a priority country in the framework of Switzerland's Foreign Economic Policy.

 Swiss Indian Bilateral Trade

 India is a country of high importance for Swiss foreign economic policy.
 It is Switzerland’s fourth largest trading partner in Asia, and its first in South Asia.
 India, one of the fastest growing emerging economies, offers a plethora of business opportunities for Swiss companies.

 Switzerland is the 11th.
 As per the latest Swiss National Bank data, Swiss companies made investments worth CHF 4’614 billion (US$ 4.61 billion) in India between 2000 and March 2018.
 Swiss companies have created over 82,000 jobs in India so far.
 Over the last years, the number of Swiss companies active in India has further increased, with currently around 250 subsidiaries, joint ventures, branches or liaison offices present.